Dick Schreuder: Coaching career

+SDV Barneveld

 Schreuder joined Dutch amateur club SDV Barneveld in 2007.
 He managed them to promotion in the 2012–13 season, forging a reputation for bringing young players through and playing attractive football.

+Barnet

 In June 2013, he joined Barnet as head of coaching, with the three most senior coaching positions at the club all being taken up by Dutchmen: Schreuder, Edgar Davids and Ulrich Landvreugd.
 After the departure of Davids in January 2014, Schreuder and Landvreugd were appointed joint managers.
 The duo lost their jobs to Martin Allen on 19 March after four straight losses, and returned to a first team coaching role.

+VV Katwijk

 Schreuder left Barnet to become manager of VV Katwijk in May 2014.

+Philadelphia Union

 In February 2018, he joined the technical staff of Philadelphia Union. and was replaced in Katwijk by Jack van den Berg.

+TSG Hoffenheim

 On 27 May 2019, Philadelphia Union announced, that Schreuder would leave the club at the end of the season to become assistant manager of TSG Hoffenheim for the 2019–20 season.

+Vitesse

 On 12 June 2021, it was announced that Schreuder would become an assistant coach to Thomas Letsch at Vitesse, where he signed a contract until 30 June 2023.

+PEC Zwolle

 On 18 November 2021, Schreuder signed a one-and-a-half-year deal to become the new PEC Zwolle head coach, replacing the outgoing Art Langeler.

+CD Castellón

 After leading PEC Zwolle back to the Eredivisie in the 2022–23 season with attacking football, he was appointed head coach of Primera Federación club Castellón in June 2023, replacing Albert Rudé.

 In his first season in charge of the Spanish club, he led them back to Segunda División, achieving a Primera Federación record of 74 goals.
 On 20 January 2025, however, he was sacked.

+NEC Nijmegen

+On 1 July 2025, Schreuder was appointed head coach of NEC Nijmegen, replacing Rogier Meijer.
+He would start off the season managing NEC to a 5–0 home win over Excelsior Rotterdam in the Eredivisie.
+He led the club to a third-place finish in the 2025–26 season and participation in the Champions League qualifying rounds.